Updated January 3, 2022

 It’s OK to add these trainings to Trainer Connect.
 You can leave the training open and finalize them after you have completed the training in person.
 If you need to finalize the training for certification purposes, you can do that, documenting competencies as restrictions.
 You can remove restrictions through in-person training at a later time (see p.
 7 of the Compliance Standards).

-What other resources does QBS have for trainers and specialists during this time?
+What other resources does QBS have for trainers, specialists, and families during this time?

 YouTube channel: https://www.youtube.com/channel/UCJgqmPrsXXIm72MFKV110pw